 Don’t be afraid to use emojis in your captions.
 This is a great way to emphasize or illustrate a point without bogging down your Instagram caption with more copy.
 You can even use arrows or other signals to highlight links, promo codes, and more.

-Hashtags are the very important.
+Hashtags are very important.
 They help you get in on trending conversations and even increase the chances of your content being found.
 Hashtags simplify the process–Searching a hashtag pulls results for each post using that hashtag.
 Using a hashtag helps you reach your target audience, and likewise makes it easier for others to find your information.